 $Attachment="C:\temp\ListofUsers.csv"

-Get File name and contents and store it in variables $FileName and $base64string.
+- Get File name and contents and Store them in variables $FileName and $base64string.

 Get File name and contents